-Rolls-Royce And The Greatest Phantoms In History By The Luxury Channel
+Rolls-Royce And The Greatest Phantoms In History

 This July, Rolls-Royce will gather together the greatest eight Phantoms from the last 92 years in Mayfair, London.
 These ‘‘Great Eight Phantoms’’ will welcome the next generation of this most celebrated luxury item.
 Over the next few weeks, Rolls-Royce will announce which great Phantoms will journey to London from around the world, telling the stories of these motor cars and the historical events they witnessed.

 From its debut in 1925, the Rolls-Royce Phantom has stood as witness to history’s most defining moments, from treaty signings to occasions of state and events that have defined the world we live in today.

 The Phantom’s standing as the longest existing nameplate in the world of motoring is testament to it’s enduring importance to every generation’s leaders, from heads of state to titans of industry, and royalty to rock stars.

 To celebrate this unprecedented legacy – a history still very much being written – Rolls-Royce will bring together the most famous examples of all seven previous generations of the Phantom to form The Great Eight Phantoms Exhibition.

 Phantoms that have been owned by the great and the good will return from around the globe to Rolls-Royce’s spiritual home in Mayfair – the global home of luxury – for this never-to-be-repeated event, which will welcome the arrival of the eighth and most modern generation of the new Phantom.